eugenetye/ToDoListGPT/README.md

 npm install
 ```

 4. Update the `.env` file using the template given by the `.env.example` file by inserting your own API keys.
+You will need to obtain an API key from OpenAI.
+More information can be found [here](https://platform.openai.com/docs/introduction).
+You will also need to set up a MongoDB database and use the MongoDB URI to connect to the database.
+More information can be found [here](https://www.mongodb.com/docs/atlas/tutorial/connect-to-your-cluster/).
 ```shell
 REACT_APP_PORT= YOUR PORT NUMBER GOES HERE REACT_APP_MONGO_URI= YOUR MONGO URI GOES HERE